spriteuv/SpriteUV2/README.md

 # SpriteUV2
-Official Issue tracker for SpriteUV2 (www.spriteuv.com)
+Storage place for SpriteUV2 (www.spriteuv.com)

+Latest completely free version is available in Release section (Only Windows)